 Before your interviews, give some serious thought to what you can bring the company that the other interviewees can’t.
 Then make sure you communicate that, starting with your answer to the very first question, which is usually something like “Tell me about yourself.”
 Even if they start with “Why are you interested in this job?” try to include in your answer not just why you want the job, but how you’re a good fit for it.

-2. Realize that there is no contradiction between being sincere and “real” in your interviews and at the same time being careful to make a good impression.
+2. Realize that there is no contradiction between (a) being sincere and “real” in your interviews and (b) being careful to make a good impression.

 In other words, you can be authentic and strategic at the same time.
 Bringing both of these qualities to your interviews demonstrates professionalism, builds trust and rapport, and makes your value clear.

-3. Make sure you’re ready to tell stories that demonstrate your skills–and realize that you probably have more stories than you think.
+3. Make sure you’re ready to tell stories that demonstrate your skills–and realize that you may have more stories than you think.

 You probably already know that accomplishments, examples, success stories, PAR, CAR, STAR or SOAR stories–they all mean about the same thing–are crucial in job interviews.

 Well, if you’ve ever solved a problem, done something with exceptional skill, or gone above and beyond the call of duty, you have a story.
-For example, maybe you had a semester when you did volunteer work or had a part-time job, while at the same time carrying a heavy workload, and you did all this successfully–your supervisor was happy and your grades were good.
-Or maybe you did more than your share when you worked on a team to complete a project.
-Maybe you helped get the team out of a “stuck” point where something wasn’t working, or had a creative idea that made your presentation really interesting.
+For example, maybe you had a semester when you did volunteer work or had a part-time job, while at the same time carrying a heavy workload, and you did all this successfully.
+Your supervisor was happy and your grades were good.
+Well, that’s a success story!
+Or maybe you did more than your share on a project team.
+Maybe you helped get the team out of a “stuck” point where something wasn’t working, or had a creative idea that made the group’s presentation really interesting.

-To identify those stories you don’t know you have, search the internet for “behavioral interview questions.”
-If reading 50-100 of these questions brings to mind five or ten good stories, you’re doing great!
-Keep a written stories list to study before interviews, and practice telling them so you’re ready to impress.
+To identify those stories you don’t know you have, search the internet for “behavioral interview questions” and read through them for ideas.
+If reading 50-100 of these questions brings to mind five good stories, it’s worth it.
+Keep a written stories list to study before interviews, and practice telling the stories so you’re ready to impress.
+But never recite a memorized script: it’s boring to listen to, and does not demonstrate good communication skills.
+Instead, make a list or outline of your key points–just phrases, not complete sentences–and practice speaking from that.

-4. Study for interviews like you would for an important exam.
+4. Study for interviews, as you would for an important exam.

 Study the job posting, looking up any terms you don’t understand.
-Research the company: be knowledgeable about their products and services, what makes them better than others, who their customers and competitors are, whether they have other locations, what their company culture is like, and the name of their CEO.
+Research the company so you’re knowledgeable about their products and services, what makes them better than others, who their customers and competitors are, whether they have other locations, what their company culture is known for, and the name of their CEO.

 5. Remember: it’s not necessarily the most experienced or skilled person who is going to get the job, but instead the person who’s the most prepared for the interview.

-The ability to do a great interview is one of the most highly paid skills you can ever learn, and most people never thoroughly learn it.
-If you do, you’ll stand out.
+The ability to interview effectively is one of the most highly paid skills you can ever learn.
+Most people never thoroughly learn it, so if you do, you’ll stand out.
 That’s good news!
-(This post was originally published in 2019 and has been updated.)
+(This post was published in 2022 and has been updated.)